 (check out the printable recipe card below for the exact quantities)

-- sugar - this will even out the bitter flavors of the asparagus
+- Sugar – Balances out the bitterness of the asparagus.

-- oil & flour to create a roux.
-You could also use butter, but oil will help maintain the white color.
+- Oil & flour – Used to create a roux.
+You can substitute oil with butter, but oil helps maintain the soup’s white colour.

-- Peel the asparagus.
-(Do not discard the peel).
-Chop off the wooden bit of the stems.
-Now slice the remaining stem into roughly 2 cm chunks.
+- Peel the asparagus (don’t discard the peel).
+Chop off the woody ends, then cut the rest of the stem into 2 cm chunks.

-- Place the peel into a pot of water with the sugar, lemon juice, and a little salt.
+- Make the broth: Place the peel in a pot of water along with sugar, lemon juice, and a pinch of salt.
 Boil for 20 minutes.

-- Add the asparagus chunks to the broth and boil for 20 minutes longer.
+- Add asparagus chunks to the broth and boil for another 20 minutes.

-- Combine the egg yolk and cream, and whisk to a smooth mass.
-Mix into the soup.
-Add lemon juice and add salt and pepper to taste.
+- Whisk together the egg yolk and cream, then stir into the soup.
+Add a splash of lemon juice, and season with salt and pepper to taste.

 Recipe Variations

-Sometimes the difficult availability of white asparagus broad calls for different methods.
-You can use a jar of white asparagus.
-Cook it with the liquid for 8 minutes.
-You may want to add some chicken or vegetable stock (affiliate link) to make up 1 liter of liquid.
-Prepare the roux and thicken the sauce with the cream and egg yolk as described in the recipe.
+- Using Jarred or Canned Asparagus.
+If fresh white asparagus is unavailable, you can use jarred asparagus.
+Cook the asparagus with its liquid for about 8 minutes.
+Add chicken or vegetable stock (affiliate link) to make up 4 cups of liquid.
+Prepare the roux and enrich the soup with cream and egg yolk as described above.

-A dry white wine complements this creamy soup well.
-Classic German wines are Grüne Veltliner or Grüne Silvaner.
+A dry white wine complements this creamy soup perfectly.
+Classic German options include Grüner Veltliner or Silvaner.

 Can I freeze this soup?

-I would not recommend freezing this soup as the cream does not freeze very well.
-You can freeze fresh white asparagus for up to 6 months.
-Freeze it unpeeled (as it keeps its flavor better) in a plastic bag.
-You can defrost it, by placing the stems straight into the boiling water.
+I wouldn’t recommend freezing this soup, as cream-based soups tend to separate when defrosted.
+However, you can freeze fresh white asparagus for up to 6 months.
+Freeze it unpeeled (to preserve its flavour) in a plastic bag.
+When ready to use, place the frozen stems directly into boiling water.

 - German Pea Soup (Erbsensuppe)